-And as always, if your book club is reading one of my novels, let me know what I can do to make the experience more fun for your group—whether through a visit (in person or by Skype) or by responding to e-mails from your members.
+If your book club is reading one of my novels, let me know what I can do to make the experience more fun for your group—whether through a visit (in person or by Skype) or by responding to e-mails.
 Just drop me a line at firstname.lastname@example.org.
-And I’d love to receive an e-mail telling me how the evening went.

 THE OPENING SKY